Helen Burns Sharp for ATM

 No and yes.

 Two TIF projects have been approved since the adoption of policies in 2015: The M.L.
 King Street Extension and East Chattanooga Rising.
-One met the policies; one (MLK Extension) deviated in some important respects.
+One (East Chattanooga) met the policies; one (MLK Extension) deviated in some important respects.

 City adopted TIF policies state that the "TIF Program is primarily for economic development projects that provide improvements in blighted or underutilized areas."
 The MLK TIF is on the riverfront downtown, which is very valuable real estate, the opposite of what most would think of as blighted.
 It is not underutilized, as the Cameron Harbor development continues to move to the south along Riverfront Parkway.